How Do Cable Companies Make Money?

 Thus the cable companies observed a serious setback in revenues, especially in the last decade.

-Revenue decrease
+Revenue Decrease

 Another factor involved that has resulted in a decrease in revenue generation for cable companies is that users want to avoid the channels they don’t watch.
 People realized the fact that they are often paying for TV channels they never watch.
 For instance, ESPN has a 3 percent cable audience on the whole but is paid around an 18% share of cable subscription fees.
 Fox on the other hand engages 13% cable TV audience but receives only a 3% share of cable TV subscription fees.